-In finance and economics, one of the very important terms is the cost which means the cost of production of goods or services.
-Now, the cost of production can be classified into two major categories based on its nature, namely, fixed cost and variable cost.
+In finance and economics, one of the critical terms is the cost, which means the cost of production of goods or services.
+Now, the cost of production can classify into two major categories based on its nature, namely, fixed cost and variable cost.

-Interestingly, fixed cost is fixed at a gross level but can come down at per unit level with the increase in production.
-Let us consider a fixed asset of USD 1000 to be depreciated over 10 years, so the annual depreciation charge will be USD 100.
-Now, if the company produces 10 units then depreciation charge is USD 10 per unit, while if the company produces 100 units then depreciation per unit comes down to USD 1 per unit.
+Interestingly, fixed cost is fixed at a gross level but can come down at a per-unit level with an increase in production.
+Let us consider a fixed asset of USD 1000 depreciated over 10 years, so the annual depreciation charge will be USD 100.
+Now, if the company produces 10 units, then the depreciation charge is USD 10 per unit, while if the company produces 100 units, then depreciation per unit comes down to USD 1 per unit.

-While variable cost, on the other hand, is fixed at per unit level but increases linearly at gross level with the increase in production.
-Let us consider labor charge of USD 10 per unit and if the company produces 10 units then total labour charge is USD 100, while if the company produces 100 units then the total labour charge is USD 1000.
+While variable cost, on the other hand, is fixed at the per-unit level but increases linearly at a gross level with the increase in production.
+Let us consider a labor charge of USD 10 per unit, and if the company produces 10 units, then the total labor charge is USD 100, while if the company produces 100 units, then the total labor charge is USD 1000.

-- Fixed cost is that cost which remains constant at gross level regardless of the volume of production, while variable cost is that cost which changes at gross level with the level of production.
+- Fixed cost remains constant at gross level regardless of the volume of production.
+Whereas, the variable cost is that cost, which changes at a gross level with the level of production.

-- Fixed cost is time-related as it changes only after a certain period of time, while variable cost is volume related as it changes with the volume of production.
+- Fixed cost is time-related as it changes only after a certain period.
+Whereas, the variable cost is volume related varies with the volume of production.

-- Fixed cost is required to be paid irrespective of the fact whether there is any production or not, while the variable cost is only incurred when there is any kind of production.
+- Fixed cost is payable irrespective of the fact whether there is any product or not.
+Whereas, the variable cost incurs when there is any kind of production.

 - At the unit level, variable costs remain the same, while fixed cost per unit varies.
 Fixed cost per unit reduces with the increase in volume production and vice versa.